decaporg/decap-cms/docs/intro.md

 Netlify CMS exposes a `window.CMS` global object that you can use to register custom widgets, previews, and editor plugins.
 The available methods are:

-* `registerPreviewStyle` - register a custom stylesheet to match the editor preview pane to your site style
+* `registerPreviewStyle`: register a custom stylesheet to match the editor preview pane to your site style.

-* `registerPreviewTemplate` - registers a template to determine how fields are displayed in the preview, customizable for each collection
+* `registerPreviewTemplate`: registers a template to determine how fields are displayed in the preview, customizable for each collection.

-* `registerWidget` - registers a custom widget
+* `registerWidget`: registers a custom widget.

-* `registerEditorComponent` - adds a block component to the Markdown editor
+* `registerEditorComponent`: adds a block component to the Markdown editor.